 Identification: Bright, shocking pink blobs on decaying lichens and nearby bark.
 The blobs are made up of thousands of coiled spores.
-The blobs appear to dissolve in water as the spores begin to wash away.
+The blobs swell in water and some of the spores wash away.

-Similar species: Marchandiomyces corallinus forms less intense pink bulbils that do not contain coiled spores and do not appear to dissolve in water.
+Similar species: Marchandiomyces corallinus forms less intense, and more regularly shaped, pink bulbils that do not contain coiled spores and do not swell in water.
 Laetisaria lichenicola causes a bright pink stain on the thallus of infected lichens but no blobs or bulbils.

-Habitat: On a number of lichen species, including species of Parmelia, Physcia and Xanthoria, in nutrient-rich communities on bark.
+Habitat: Common on species of Physcia and occasionally on other lichens in nutrient-rich communities on bark.
+Rare on Xanthoria parietina.
 Distribution: Throughout the UK.

 References: http://fungi.myspecies.info/all-fungi/illosporiopsis-christiansenii Lowen et al (1986) Mycologia 78: nii.
-842-846 describes this fungus under the previous name Hobsonia christianse
+842-846 describes this fungus under the previous name Hobsonia christiansenii.